-You need your subscribers to receive a file with your MailChimp campaign.
+You need your subscribers to receive a file with your Mailchimp campaign.
 You can’t find where to add an attachment to the email campaign.
-Read below to find out how to get the file to your contacts.
+Read below or watch the video to find out how to get the file to your contacts.

 When we include a file attachment in an email message we increase the size of the message.
 For example, if we add a PDF attachment of 2 MB in size in Outlook or Gmail and send that campaign, we are forcing the recipient to download the attachment whether they want to view the attachment or not.
 Files sent as attachments force the recipient to use their data to download the file, data to store the file and often slow the network of the recipient.
 When sending an attachment, the recipient usually has no control over the attachment downloading immediately.